- Campaign Finance Reform

 - Retirement and Healthcare

 Stop Serving Unhealthy Meals to Inmates and Robbing FamiliesAramark's prison food portions are inadequate, causing hunger.
 The food is not nutritious nor does comply with the daily requirements for nutrition and calories needed to sustain life.
 The foods are causing degenerative diseases like Diabetes, High Blood Pressure, Hypothyroidism, high cholesterol and so on.
-They have no regard for human life, which is cruel and unusual punishment.39 of 100 SignaturesCreated by Giovanna T.
+They have no regard for human life, which is cruel and unusual punishment.1,700 of 2,000 SignaturesCreated by Giovanna T.